 Again, no evidence of these claims was given.
 While I agree that Catholicism is a false religion with a bloody history, to blame it for every cult or social and political plague on earth is tabloid sensationalism.
 Satan does not need the Vatican to create a newer false religion.
 Christians who wish to reach Catholics with the truth should not use these materials.

-4. Chick’s Statement of Faith says:
+4. Chick’s Statement of Faith on their website says:

 [W]e believe God in His Singular providential care has KEPT HIS WORD all through the ages, right down to the present day as found in the King James Version.
 We consider this version our final and absolute authority, above and beyond all other authorities on earth.”